 //Figuration Nº.
 8//“You’re getting older.
-You’re going to have to live with yourself soon.”, I say as the lunch hour litter of newspapers, cellophane, and softpacks ebbs its way into the garbage.
+You’re going to have to live with yourself soon.”, I say as the lunch hour litter of newspapers, crumbs, and soft-pack cellophane ebbs its way between bathroom stalls, into the parking lot, under lockers -only sometimes lapping at the lip of the trash can.

 The chaw-stained smile of a hard-hat scarecrow br>